tylerwolf35/gpa-extension/README.md

 # FRHSD GPA Calculator Browser Extension
 This is a browser extension that calculates GPA from Parent Portal for FRHSD students.
-This extension is compatible with both Firefox and Chrome.
+This extension is compatible with both the latest versions of Firefox and Chrome.

 ## How do I install this?
 Firefox: To install this addon for Firefox you may uninstall it unpacked through the debug setting in the addons settings.
 I have submitted this extension to Mozilla for review and once approved it will be available at https://addons.mozilla.org/en-US/firefox/addon/frhsd-gpa-calculator/, I will provide an update when I get a response.